-Functional background diversity refers to differences in the professional background among team members \cite{RichterAndreasW2012CSaI, BundersonJ.S2002CACo, Chen2018TheRO}.
-Research has indicated that functional diversity is associated not only with the promotion of creativity, innovation, performance, and problem-solving ability but allowing a high capacity for incorporating new knowledge from a diverse domain \cite{SimonsStarleneM2011Daii, SomechAnit2006TEoL}.
+Functional background diversity refers to differences in the professional background among team members \cite{RichterAndreasW2012CSaI,BundersonJ.S2002CACo,Chen2018TheRO}.
+Previous findings indicate that functional diversity is associated with the promotion of creativity, innovation, performance, and problem-solving ability.
+It also allows a high capacity for incorporating new knowledge from a diverse domain \cite{SimonsStarleneM2011Daii, SomechAnit2006TEoL}.
 Although diverse functional backgrounds offer teams various benefits, different views and perspectives might cause disagreements among team members, negatively impacting teams \cite{SomechAnit2006TEoL}.
-Also, functional background diversity may be negatively impacted by rising costs associated with the time-consuming consensus process when integrating ideas \cite{SimonsStarleneM2011Daii}.
+Also, functional background diversity may be negatively impacted by rising costs associated with the time-consuming consensus process when integrating ideas~\cite{SimonsStarleneM2011Daii}.